10 Marines’ stories

 Issac Peppin continued to be a well known character in the Royal Marines long after he completed his 22 years service.
 In 1902, aged 70, he walked the South Coast of Britain to witness the Coronation of King Edward VII, stopping on route at the Royal Marines divisions.
 Starting from his home town Plymouth, he visited Royal Marines at Gosport, Portsmouth, Chatham and Walmer.
 It isn't known whether he walked all the way back to Plymouth after he'd finished!

 He spent over 16 years at sea during his 22 years as a Marine.
 He earned a Baltic Medal serving aboard ship during the Crimean War.
 He also received a Long Service Good Conduct Medal and a Meritorious Service Medal.
-All three of his medals are on display in the Museum's impressive Medal Room, which holds over 3,000 medal groups which range from Victorian Medals to current operation gallantry medals from Afghanistan.

 Two Swords Torrens